tari-project/rfcs/src/RFC-0001_overview.md

 Then there is the semantic layer, which is where the Tari contracts are compiled, run and verified inside sandboxed Tari virtual machines.

-Together, these levels provide that smart contract enabled digital assets layer, that we've simply been calling the DAN.
+Together, these levels provide that smart contract enabled digital assets layer, that we've simply been calling the Ootle.

 ### Interplay of the layers